f-u-g-g3r/FujitsuTrialTask/README.md

 Weather data for the application is taken from the [ilmateenistus.ee](https://www.ilmateenistus.ee/teenused/ilmainfo/eesti-vaatlusandmed-xml/).

+## Starting the application

+In order to run the application, you need to run the DeliveryFeeApplication class.

+The frequency of the cronjob for requesting weather data can be configured in the *application.properties* file in the *weather.data.cron.expression* field.
 ## Bonus tasks

 Business rules for base fees and extra fees can be managed through the REST interface.